 - Make sure it is something that even the youngest child in the family can partake in.

 - A movie – I include a DVD, usually off our Christmas movies list that is holiday themed, to watch that night together.
-Sometimes it’s a cartoon of sorts and other times it’s a classic Christmas movie that I remember as a child and want to share it with them….musicals are our favorite!
+Sometimes it’s a cartoon of sorts.
+Other times it’s a classic Christmas movie I remember as a child and want to share it with them.
+Musicals are our favorite!

 Finding things your children will love is key.
 Of course each child is different and your night before Christmas box will evolve over the years as they get older, but seriously.
 Who doesn’t love footed jammies??!!